Stabilo20/StudiesProjects/README.md

 # StudiesProjects
-Pieces of work/code created during different subject's projects
+**Pieces of work/code created during different subject's projects**

 The repository contains a few projects detailed beneath:

-  APRO - Algorithms and programming:
+  * APRO - Algorithms and programming:
-    client-server - simple team task (my assignment was mainly testing) - Java "biblyst" - library system (end of the 1st term project) - Java
+    - client-server - simple team task (my assignment was mainly testing) - Java
+    - "biblyst" - library system (end of the 1st term project) - Java

-  BADA - Databases and Big Data:
+  * BADA - Databases and Big Data:
-    "Operator Sieci Komórkowej" - a report of implementation of a database (created using Microsoft SQL) - SQL
+    - "Operator Sieci Komórkowej" - a report of implementation of a database (created using Microsoft SQL Server) - SQL

-  UAIM - Internet mobile services and applications:
+  * UAIM - Internet mobile services and applications:
-    "SZOW - car workshop" - a whole project destined for the use of car workshop, delivery automatized by docker images with gitlab runners and all orchestrated using Kubernetes - C#, HTML + Razor, CSS
+    - "SZOW - car workshop" - a whole project destined for the use of car workshop, delivery automatized by docker images with gitlab runners and all orchestrated using Kubernetes - C#, HTML + Razor, CSS